Getting Started with the xPack LLVM clang

 Overview

-xPack LLVM clang is a standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of LLVM clang, intended for reproducible builds.
+xPack LLVM clang is a standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of LLVM clang, aimed at reproducible builds.

 The clang project provides a language front-end and tooling infrastructure for languages in the C language family (C, C++, Objective C/C++, etc) for tLLVM, a project maintained by the LLVM Foundation.